jimbeaudoin/textes/README.md

 textes
 ======

-Free Articles and How-To for Programmers.
+Free Articles and How-To I wrote for Programmers.

 ## How-To